binerogroup/documentation/_sources/compute/resizing-an-instance/index.rst.txt

 Methods
 -------

-Resizing (which is the Binero cloud way to scale up) is done by switching :doc:`flavor <../flavors>` .
+Resizing (which is the Binero cloud way to scale up) is changing the :doc:`flavor <../flavors>` on your instance.

 You have four main options for how to resize an instance.
-Each option has its pros and cons:
+Each option has its advantages and disadvantages:

 - :doc:`The cloud management portal <cloud-management-portal>` is recommend and will get a user with limited prior knowledge from A to B quickly.
 The tradeoff is that advanced